Just Like Us:

-Just Like Us was founded for a simple reason: growing up LGBT+ is still unacceptably tough.
+Just Like Us is the LGBT+ young people's charity.
+We were founded five years ago for a simple reason: growing up LGBT+ is still unacceptably tough.

 Our mission is to empower young people to champion LGBT+ equality.
 We want all young people to know that being LGBT+ is something to be celebrated.

 LGBT+ young people still face unacceptable levels of lesbophobia, homophobia, biphobia and transphobia – 85% still regularly hear homophobic remarks (Prescient for Just Like Us, 2019).
 LGBT+ young people are also more than twice as likely to be worrying daily about their mental health and one in four is currently experiencing daily tensions in the place they are living (Just Like Us, 2021).
 LGBT+ young people who are Black, disabled and/or eligible for free school meals face even more challenges.

 These experiences can have a life-long negative impact and, while young people are struggling, their teachers and peers are rarely equipped with the information they need to support them.
 Almost half of secondary school pupils say they have had little to zero positive messaging about being LGBT+ in the last year (Just Like Us, 2021).

 To change this, we run three programmes across the UK:

 We partner with employers to train LGBT+ volunteers to further our mission.
 Our ambassadors are aged 18–25 and take part in a wide range of activities from school and workplace talks, creating content, writing about their experiences, to fundraising and running campaigns.

 Our Pride Groups programme trains educators and school staff to support pupils in establishing and running Pride Groups.
 These are student-led and create a safe, welcoming space for LGBT+ pupils and allies to talk about LGBT+ topics, socialise and find community.
 Pride Groups are an integral part of our work in making education more inclusive and the programme runs all year round – including

 School Diversity Week